Konfekt/complete-common-words.vim/README.md

   unlet s:dotfiles
 ```

-# Related
+# Recommendations

+To automatically detect the spellcheck language of a buffer, install the plug-in [vim-DetectSpellLang](https://github.com/Konfekt/vim-DetectSpellLang).

-The [vim-mucomplete](https://github.com/lifepillar/vim-mucomplete) plug-in offers `Tab` completion for Vim's built-in completion methods, see `:help ins-completion` (instead of the more acrobatic `Ctrl-N` and `Ctrl-P`), such as
+The [vim-mucomplete](https://github.com/lifepillar/vim-mucomplete) plug-in offers `Tab` completion (instead of the more acrobatic `Ctrl-N` and `Ctrl-P`) for Vim's built-in completion methods (see `:help ins-completion`) such as

 - keywords in the open buffers,
-- keywords in spell check dictionary,
+- keywords in (spell check) dictionaries,
 - tags,
 - file names, and
 - omni completion, see `:help compl-omni`